 The bridging period will be fixed at several weeks or months.
 Check your home insurance carefully and consult your insurer if necessary.

 If you’re moving abroad, the home insurance will be cancelled the day you move.

 What happens with my home insurance if I renovate my home?

 If you’re planning on renovating your home, you should inform your insurer as soon as possible.
 The insurer will ask you to specify the nature of the work

 - Changes in the layout of the rooms

-- Installation of a new kitchen, bathroom or other extra rooms
+- Installation of a new kitchen, bathroom or the construction of any additional rooms

-Important: If you forget to mention this to your insurer, you risk being underinsured.
+If you forget to inform your insurer of any such changes, you run the risk of being underinsured.